An Analysis of the Influence of Transfer Learning When Measuring the Tortuosity of Blood Vessels: Results

-After optimizing the specialized networks, we examined their ability in segmenting data which they were not originally trained on.
-When used for segmenting tortuous blood vessels, the NSSV obtained an average IoU of 0.6825 and an average Dice of 0.8050.
-Similarly, when segmenting non-tortuous vessels, the NSTV had an average IoU of 0.6516 and an average Dice of 0.7759.
-Figure \ref{fig:biased} shows examples of typical segmentation results obtained using the trained networks.
-Figure \ref{fig:biased}B shows the segmentation of blood vessels that are predominantly tortuous obtained using the NSSV.
+After optimizing the specialized networks, we examined their ability in segmenting data that they originally were not trained on.
+When used for segmenting tortuous blood vessels, the NSNV obtained an average IoU of 0.6825.
+Similarly, when segmenting non-tortuous vessels, the NSTV had an average IoU of 0.6516.
+Figure \ref{fig:biased} shows examples of typical segmentation results.
+Figure \ref{fig:biased}B shows the segmentation of blood vessels that are predominantly tortuous obtained using the NSNV.
 In this case, small connected components that are not observed in the ground truth (Figure \ref{fig:biased}A) are created.
-These components represent false positives and, therefore, lead to a high recall and low precision.
-Such artifacts seem to be associated with the fact that this network tends to classify regions of constant intensity as blood vessels, since non-tortuous vessels usually do not present longitudinal intensity discontinuities.
-Figure \ref{fig:biased}D shows a typical result obtained by the NSTV when applied to images containing mostly non-tortuous vessels.
-When comparing the segmentation with the ground truth (Figure \ref{fig:biased}C), a considerable caliber underestimation is observed, that is, the segmented blood vessels have smaller caliber than the ground truth.
-Since the result contains many false negatives, the NSTV leads to a high precision and low recall.
+These components represent false positives and thus lead to a high recall and low precision.
+Such artifacts seem to be associated with the fact that this network tends to classify regions of constant intensity as blood vessels since non-tortuous vessels usually do not present longitudinal intensity discontinuities.
+Figure \ref{fig:biased}D shows a typical result obtained by the NSTV when applied to images containing blood vessels that are predominantly non-tortuous.
+By comparing this segmentation with the ground truth (Figure \ref{fig:biased}C), a considerable caliber underestimation is observed, that is, the segmented blood vessels have smaller caliber than the ground truth.
+Since the result contains many false negatives, the NSTV leads to high precision and low recall when segmenting images with mostly non-tortuous vessels.

-The observed segmentation problems can be considered a typical consequence of applying a pre-trained network to a dataset having different statistics than the dataset used for training the network.
-Nevertheless, we emphasize that in the present study, the dataset differences is not caused by changes on the sample preparation or imaging protocol, but by differences on the morphology of the underlying biological system.
+The observed segmentation problems can be considered a typical consequence of applying a pre-trained network to a dataset having different statistics than the dataset used for training.
+Nevertheless, we emphasize that in the present study, the dataset differences are not caused by changes in the sample preparation or imaging protocol but by differences in the morphology of the underlying biological system.